 Article X

-Quorum: Eight elected members of the Board of Directors
+Quorum: Eight elected members of the Board of Directors.

 Article XI

 Attendance: Any Director or Council member who misses three consecutive regular meetings shall be deemed to have resigned from the Board of Director and/or Council.
 Any exceptions shall be by a majority vote of the Board of Directors.